Biden says he’s not relying on Obama as ‘crutch’ in 2020 bid

 “I doubt he would have picked me” as vice president “if these accusations about being wrong on civil rights are correct,” Biden said.

 Sloan reported from Washington.
+Associated Press writer Corey R. Williams in Detroit contributed to this report.